 Students riding on a bus equipped with seat belts are required to wear them at all times.
 For safety, most buses are also equipped with a video and audio surveillance system, as well as GPS tracking systems.
 These systems allow the district to check where a bus was/is at any point in time.

-For more information about expectations for student conduct, discipline, and emergency procedures, please refer to the Transportation Information section of the Student Handbook
+For more information about expectations for student conduct, discipline, and emergency procedures, please refer to the Transportation Information section of the Parent/Student Handbook

 - Safety Instruction

 At least once each school year, all students who receive home-to-school transportation on a school bus will receive safety instruction.This includes but is not limited to: loading and unloading procedures; passenger conduct; driver escorts; safe road crossings; evacuation and location of emergency equipment; and the passenger restraint system (if applicable).

 Students are expected to have used the toilet before boarding the bus.
 It is impractical and unlawful for a driver to allow a student off the bus at a place other than their bus stop or school to use a restroom.

 If a student is ill, and is the only one at a stop, please contact the Transportation Dispatch office at (408) 535-6185.
 They will contact the driver to let them know not to go to that stop.
 Drivers are forbidden from using their phones while driving.